Why People Don’t Trust Pfizer’s Covid Vaccine.

 Antony Sammeroff co-hosts the Scottish Liberty Podcast and has featured prominently on other libertarian themed shows including The Tom Woods ShowLions of LibertySchool Sucks Podcast, and many more.
 His book Universal Basic Income — For and Against (with a foreword by Robert P. Murphy) is available in paperback and on Amazon Kindle.
 His previous self-help book Procrastination Annihilation is free to download from BeYourselfAndLoveIt.com.
 Antony blogs on economic issues at SeeingNotSeen.Blogspot.com and his articles have also been published by the Scottish Libertarian Party, the Cobden Centre, The BackbencherThe Rational Rise, and ActualAnarchy.com.
 He is a member of the Scottish Libertarian Party.

-3 Comments on "Why People Don’t Trust Pfizer’s Covid Vaccine."
+3 responses to “Why People Don’t Trust Pfizer’s Covid Vaccine.”

 Hello, your article proved to be interesting and it was a great reminder of what has happened in back history with Pfizer and to ask the question, what is wrong with the CoV19 vaccine that the gov are rolling out?